 Although NPM can manifest differently depending on administrative traditions and historical contexts within nation states (Gunter et al., 2016), the broad aims of producing more efficient and effective public services have been widely shared across different parts of the world and have led to a restructuring of the teaching profession (Normand et al., 2018).
 This restructuring has given rise to a "new professionalism" for teachers, whose professional autonomy, promotion, and careers have been redefined according to new rules of control, flexibility, and mobility (Carvalho & Normand, 2018).
-Drawing on Evetts (2011), this restructuring of the teaching profession can be explained as a discursive shift from "occupational professionalism" or "professionalism from within" towards an "organizational professionalism" or "professionalism from above" (p.
-407).
-The first notion of professionalism implies a discourse constructed within professional occupational groups and includes collegial authority, while the second relates to a discourse of control used increasingly by managers at work organisations.
+Drawing on Evetts (2011), this restructuring of the teaching professional professional are shown as a discursive shift from "occupational professionalism" or "professionalism from within" towards an "organizational professionalism implies a discourse constructed within professional occupational groups and includes collegial authority, while the second relates to a discourse of control used increasingly by managers at work organisations.
 In both cases, professionalism points to a complex and constantly changing term that involves contradictions between the meanings generated by the employers and the employees, which are not always historically distinct or possible to separate (Lawn & Ozga, 1981).

-The global dissemination of new principles and practices could also be explained by world culture theory, but this assumes isomorphism due to the attractiveness of ideas and avoids consideration of international and domestic political dynamics.
+1 The global dissemination of new principles and practices could also be explained by world culture theory, but this assumes isomorphism due to the attractiveness of ideas and avoids consideration of international and domestic political dynamics.
 In contrast, our reliance on neoliberalism recognises the power of public policies in shaping educational trends.